katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/marilyn.md

 _1125 mm x 375 mm x 850 mm high, (44&frac14;&rdquo; x 14&frac34;&rdquo; x 33&frac12;&rdquo;)_

-A side table designed so that the legs flow seamlessly from the top and the structural ‘undercarriage’ provides ‘cubby hole’ style storage.
-Available in ash or walnut.
+A contemporary side table in walnut or ash and birch.
+The Marilyn side table was designed so that the laminated legs flow seamlessly from the top, separated by two laminated parts and a linking laminated undercarriage.
+The piece was originally designed as a side table for a hallway where the ‘undercarriage’ provides ‘cubby hole’ style storage to stow away post etc. underneath with a display surface above.